BartNetJS/portofolio/shared/email/README.md

    - Click **Allow**.
 6. Copy the **Web App URL**.

-Tip to verify you’re hitting the right deployment:
+Tip to verify you're hitting the right deployment:
 - Open the web app URL in a browser (GET).
-It should return JSON like `{"result":"ok","version":"2025-12-17"}`.
+It should return JSON like `{"result":"ok","version":"2025-12-17.2"}`.

 ## 5. Configure Website